pentalpha/luthien/README.md

 - Single End fastq processing;
 - Paired End fastq processing;
 - Parallel processing and IO through a producer-consumer model;
+- Very low memory usage, can be used on any modern personal computer;

 ## Features we want to implement
 - Automatic detection of fastq scoring scheme (sanger, illumina or solexa);